 It has a health savings account (HSA) and the cost sharing is different.
-The CDHP has lower premiums and higher deductibles.
+The Consumer-driven health plan (CDHP) has lower premiums and higher deductibles.

 - Instead of paying copays, you will pay the full cost of the discounted network rates for services until the deductible is met.
-Then you pay a portion of the discounted network cost (a 20 or 30 percent coinsurance) until the annual out-of-pocket maximum is reached for in-network providers.
-The CDHP covers 100 percent of in-network costs after that.
+Then you pay a portion of the discounted network cost (a 20% or 30% coinsurance) until the annual out-of-pocket maximum is reached for in-network providers.
+The CDHP covers 100% of in-network costs after that.

-For certain 90-day chronic maintenance drugs (e.g., hypertension, high cholesterol, diabetes, depression, asthma/COPD, coronary artery disease, congestive heart failure), when you choose to fill these kinds of medications in a 90 day supply through Mail Order or a participating Retail-90 network pharmacy, you pay a lower (10 or 20 percent) coinsurance and do not have to meet your deductible first.
+For certain 90-day chronic maintenance drugs (e.g., hypertension, high cholesterol, diabetes, depression, asthma/COPD, coronary artery disease, congestive heart failure), when you choose to fill these kinds of medications in a 90-day supply through Mail Order or a participating Retail-90 network pharmacy, you pay a lower (10% or 20%) coinsurance and do not have to meet your deductible first.

 There is no individual deductible with family coverage.
 All deductibles are combined in the family deductible.
 When it is met, even if it is reached by just one family member, coinsurance rates will be charged until your out-of-pocket maximum is reached.
 Keep in mind, though, that the entire family deductible amount must be met before any insurance coverage kicks in and you will begin paying coinsurance.